cysouw/diathesis/text/c09_adverbials.md

 The preverbial *los‑* can be used without any diathesis.
 In that usage *los‑* is a preverbial, but it is not a resultative preverbial (cf. [@sec:adverbial-resultative-predicates]).
 As a non-resultative preverbial *los‑* indicates that an activity is starting, i.e. it marks an inchoative aspect, like with *losrennen* 'to start running' [@next a].
 An early discussion of this inchoative aspect of *los‑* is presented by Storch [-@storch1978: 113--126].

-This inchoative *los‑* is clearly different from a diathesis marking 'detachment' that is also marked with *los‑* [@next b], as discussed in detail in [@sec:adverbial-antiresultative].
+This inchoative *los‑* is clearly different from a diathesis marking "detachment" that is also marked with *los‑* [@next b], as discussed in detail in [@sec:adverbial-antiresultative].
 Diachronically, both uses of the preverbial *los‑* are related to an older meaning of the adjective *los*, namely 'free'.
 In contemporary German the adjective *los* basically means 'loose', which is not transparently related anymore to the inchoative meaning [@next a], only to the detachment meaning [@next b].

 ::: ex
 a.
 Der Junge rennt. \